Tech-at-DU/BotShop-iOS/P05-Tableview-Setup/content.md

 ## Constraining Title and Image to StackView

 As always we should create a setup function to constraint all our elements into place.
-Lets put this after `required init` method.
+Lets put this after `override init` method.

 ```
 func setup() {